Anaphory/clldlucl/README.md

 a clld app.

 This package is derived from the Max Planck Society's `clldmpg` package.
-Adapted to the Leiden University Centre for Linguistics by G.A.
-Kaiping.
+Adapted to the Leiden University Centre for Linguistics by Gereon A. Kaiping.